-If you’re reading this article, there’s a good chance you already buy everything for your house at Costco — from groceries to cleaning supplies to furniture.
+If you’re reading this article, there’s a good chance you already buy almost everything for your house at Costco — from groceries to cleaning supplies to furniture.

 So why not go the extra mile and actually buy your house through the Costco mortgage program?